Are partners really self employed?

 The tax status of individual partners needs to be kept under review as duties or performance causes the tests to be met or failed year on year.

 Is the partner employed?

 If a partner can establish that for employment law purposes s/he is an employee they will benefit from the full range of employment rights.
 In our experience the position often comes to light where there are attempts to make the partner “redundant”.
 Another area where it becomes relevant is where there has been sex discrimination or claims that there has been a failure to promote or pay is lower than an equivalent male.

-It is necessary to look below the surface and understand the relationship between the individual and the partnership or LLP.
-The fact that someone is held out as a member does not necessarily mean that they are treated as members for all purposes.
+- It is necessary to look below the surface and to understand the relationship between the individual and the partnership or LLP.
+The fact that someone is held out as a member and or treated as self employed for tax purposes does not necessarily mean that they are not entitled to employment rights.

 A whole range of factors needs to be taken into account to determine status for employment law purposes.

 - Whether the individual receives a fixed remuneration payable irrespective of the partnership profitability and whether they have a share of the profits and losses of the firm.

 - Whether they receive an express or implied indemnity against debts and liabilities of the partnership from other members, or merely a contribution towards those owed to third parties.